kywx/airgradient-grafana/README.md

 Display data gathered by an [AirGradient DIY Pro](https://www.airgradient.com/documentation/diy-pro-presoldered-v42/) on a dashboard using [Grafana](https://grafana.com/) and [InfluxDB](https://www.influxdata.com).

 ## About
 [AirGradient](https://www.airgradient.com/) creates air quality monitors, like the AirGradient DIY Pro, that can measure PM1, PM2.5, PM10, CO2, TVOC index, NOX index, temperature, and humidity levels.
-We will use InfluxDB to store and track periodic data gathered from the air quality monitor and then give Grafana access to that data in order to make a dashboard to create visuals and alerts in response to the current and trending air quality.
+We will use InfluxDB to store and track periodic data gathered from the air quality monitor and then give Grafana access to that data in order to make a dashboard to create visuals in response to the current and trending air quality.

 ### Examples